 - (a) Records shall be maintained as required by USP Chapter 797 and this article, in a readily retrievable form, for at least three years from the date the record was created or relied upon.
 If only recorded and stored electronically, on magnetic media, or in any other computerized form, the records shall be maintained as specified by Business and Professions Code section 4070. - (b) Records created shall be created and maintained in a manner to provide an audit trail for revisions and updates of each record document.
-Prior versions of each record must be maintained in a readily retrievable format and include the changes to the document, identification of individual who made the change, and the date of each change.
+Prior versions of each record must be maintained, for at least three years from the date the record was created or relied upon, in a readily retrievable format and include the changes to the document, identification of individual who made the change, and the date of each change.